BristechSRM/infrastructure/localDev/localSwarmLocalDb/README.md

   Either enter valid values or enter "FAKE" in the value for the AWSAccessKey and AWSSecretKey.
   A template is ready at ./configs/comms/template.secrets.Comms.config

+### Publish
+- The secrets config file for Publish must be placed under ./configs/publish as Publish.exe.secrets.
+The meetup Api Key must be set.
+  A template is ready at ./configs/comms/template.Publish.exe.secrets.

 ### TrelloMigrate
  - The trello credentials config file for TrelloMigrate must be placed under ./configs/trelloMigrate as TrelloCreds.config.
  To create this, see the readMe of the TrelloMigrate project : <https://github.com/BristechSRM/TrelloMigrate>.